apache/serf/test/MockHTTPinC/MockHTTPinC_README.md

 - a HTTP server that can be instructed to handle requests in certain ways: returning a prebaked response, abort the connection etc.
 - support for both HTTP/1.0 and HTTP/1.1 including pipelining and chunked encoding
 - macro's to make writing expectations and verifying the results straigthforward
+- strong HTTPS support: full SSL/TLS handshake, client certificates and session renegotiation
+- SSL tunnel support

 The library will provide (but does not at this time):
-- strong HTTPS support: full SSL/TLS handshake, client certificates, session renegotiation and session resumption
-- a simple HTTP/HTTPS proxy
+- a simple HTTP proxy
+- SSL session resumption
 - Basic and Digest authentication
 - Deflate/GZip content encoding support